odartsi/Neural_Network_Timeseries/README.md

 Additionally, the `verified_predictions.py` file serves the role of verifying that the model's accuracy was calculated correctly.
 This verification is performed when sufficient time has passed, and actual values become available.

-Feel free to explore the respective files and folders for more details on each step of the process.
-If you have any questions or need further information, please don't hesitate to reach out.
-Happy forecasting!